rethinkdb/rethinkdb_rebirth/mk/README.md

   or flags.

 * `./configure --ccache`: Speed up repeated builds using `ccache`.

-* RethinkDB employees can use `./configure CXX=recc` to speed up the build.
-The executable, in `newton:/usr/local/bin/recc`, wraps both `ccache` and `distcc` to distribute the build across our server infrastructure and cache the result.

 * There is a `check-syntax` target that can be used with emacs' flymake-mode.